Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Introduction

 Observe that Theorem \ref{cyclic General} contrasts with the abstract groups situation where for finitely generated groups the result does not hold (see \cite{DJ}).

 As a corollary we deduce the bound for pro-$p$ limit groups (pro-$p$ analogs of limit groups introduced in \cite{Kochloukova2}, see Section \ref{Generalized Accessible} for a precise definition).

-{\bf Corollary \ref{cor-KS}.}\ {\it Let $G$ be a pro-$p$ limit group.
+{\bf Corollary \ref{cor-KS}.}\ {\em Let $G$ be a pro-$p$ limit group.
 Then $G$ is the fundamental group of a finite graph of finitely generated pro-$p$ groups $(\G,\Gamma)$, where each edge group $\G(e)$ is infinite procyclic.
 Moreover, $|V(\Gamma)|\leq 2d-1$, and $|E(\Gamma)|\leq 3d-2$, where $d$ is the minimal number of generators of $G$.}

-It is worth to mention that for abstract limit groups the best known estimate for $|V(\Gamma)|$ is $1+4(d(G)-1)$, proved by Richard Weidmann see \cite[Theorem 1]{W}.
+It is worth to mention that for abstract limit groups the best known estimate for $|V(\Gamma)|$ is $1+4(d(G)-1)$, proved by Richard Weidmann in \cite[Theorem 1]{W}.

-In Section \ref{Howson property} we investigate Howson's property for free products with cyclic amalgamation and HNN-extensions with cyclic associated subgroups.
-In Section \ref{normalizers} we apply the results of Section \ref{Howson property} to normalizers of cyclic subgroups.
+In Section \ref{Howson property} we investigate Howson's property for free products with procyclic amalgamation and HNN-extensions with procyclic associated subgroups.
+In Section \ref{normalizers} we apply the results of Section \ref{Howson property} to normalizers of procyclic subgroups.

-{\bf Theorem \ref{normalizer-3}.}\ {\it Let $C$ be a procyclic pro-$p$ group and $G=G_1*_CG_2$ be a free amalgamated pro-$p$ product or a pro-$p$ HNN-extension $G={\rm HNN}(G_1,C,t)$ of Howson groups.
+{\bf Theorem \ref{normalizer-3}.}\ {\em Let $C$ be a procyclic pro-$p$ group and $G=G_1\amalg_CG_2$ be a free amalgamated pro-$p$ product or a pro-$p$ HNN-extension $G={\rm HNN}(G_1,C,t)$ of Howson groups.
 Let $U$ be a procyclic subgroup of $G$ and $N=N_G(U)$.
 Assume that $N_{G_i}(U^g)$ is finitely generated whenever $U^g\leq G_i$.
 If $K\leq G$ is finitely generated, then so is $K\cap N$.}

 Section \ref{preliminaries} contains basic notions and facts of the theory of pro-$p$ groups acting on trees used in the paper.
 The following sections are devoted to the proofs of the results mentioned above.